 A survey conducted by International Tax Review and Thomson Reuters during a July 2021 webinar on compliance with the latest EU VAT regulations found half of organisations had not yet reviewed their processes in relation to the OSS rules and a quarter said it was the first time they had heard of their changing obligations under the EU VAT regime.

-Register for our complimentary webinar
+Watch our complimentary on-demand webinar

 How can e-commerce businesses comply with the new IOSS rules?